SCOTLAND IRELAND, NORTHERN IRELAND and WALES

 heyday as an European health resort; Looe, a pretty fishing village;

-town of Tramore; Bath, known for the excavations of Roman baths used
+the seaside town of Tramore; Bath, known for the excavations of Roman

-for bathing and socializing 2,000 years ago; and many more.
-You’ll also
+baths used for bathing and socializing 2,000 years ago; and many more.

-visit the capitals—London, Edinburgh, Cardiff, Dublin, and Belfast.
+You’ll also visit the capitals—London, Edinburgh, Cardiff, Dublin, and

-These are just some of the many highlights of this tour through the
+These are just some of the many highlights of this budget travel